Kunull/Writeups/docs/pwn.college/System Security/Race Conditions.md

 This is identical to [level5.0](#level50) with one critical difference: the directory check now uses **`lstat`** instead of `stat`.
 This means it **does not follow symlinks** on the directory component.

 In level5.0 the `pivot -> /etc` trick worked because `stat` followed `pivot` through to `/etc` and checked its metadata.
-With `lstat`, calling it on `"pivot"` stops at the symlink itself — returning our uid, not root's — so the ownership check fails.
+With `lstat`, calling it on `pivot` stops at the symlink itself, returning our uid and not root's, so the ownership check fails.

 The solution is to construct a path where `dirname` resolves to something whose **final component is a real root-owned directory**, not a symlink. `lstat` follows all intermediate components freely, only stopping at the final one.

 Using the path `pivot/challenge/babyrace_level6.0`:

 - `dirname("pivot/challenge/babyrace_level6.0")` = `"pivot/challenge"`
-- `lstat("pivot/challenge")` — `pivot` is an intermediate component so it is followed, `challenge` is the final component — checks `/challenge` itself, which is a real root-owned directory ✓
+- `lstat("pivot/challenge")` = `pivot` is an intermediate component so it is followed, `challenge` is the final component, checks `/challenge` itself, which is a real root-owned directory ✓

 So when `pivot` → `/`:
 - `lstat("pivot/challenge/babyrace_level6.0")` = `lstat("/challenge/babyrace_level6.0")` = real file ✓